-Fast growth that’s cold hardy and organic – the Apache Blackberry Bush is a low-maintenance pick that produces fresh, flavorful fruit without all the work.
+Delivering fast growth that’s cold hardy and organic, the Apache Blackberry Bush is a low-maintenance pick that produces fresh, flavorful fruit without all the work.

-But what sets our Apache Blackberries apart from the rest?
-For starters, we nurture our Apache Bushes at our nursery meticulously and care for them well, so when they arrive to your door, they’re ready to go and grow, without hassle or harsh, harmful chemicals.
+But what sets your Apache Blackberries apart from the rest?
+For starters, we nurture and care for your Apache Blackberry, long before it ships, so when it arrives at your door, it’s ready to go and grow, without hassle or harmful chemicals.

-Fresh fruit within two years…and without pesticides or any extra work – order your own Apache Blackberry Bush today!
+You won’t get fresh fruit within two years – and without pesticides or any extra work – from your local nursery.
+Don’t wait…get your own Apache Blackberry Bush today!

 Apache Blackberry - USDA Organic Pollination

 Apache Blackberry - USDA Organics are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Apache Blackberry - USDA Organic will drastically increase the size of your crop.

 1. Planting: Full sun (6 to 8 hours of sunlight daily) and well-drained soil are all the Apache needs to thrive, whether you plant outdoors or indoors.

 To plant outside, dig a hole large enough to accommodate the Apache’s root ball, place your plant in the hole, backfill with soil and tamp down to avoid air pockets.
 Finally, mulch the surrounding soil and water to settle the roots.